How to Restart or Reset Xfinity Router (XB7–XB10) – Step‑by‑Step Guide

 • Use the default network name (SSID) and password from the sticker on your router to connect a device.

-• Once connected, we highly recommend you log back into the admin tool (at 10.0.0.1) and change the Wi-Fi name and password to something secure and memorable.
+• Once connected, log back into the Admin Tool (at 10.0.0.1) and change the Wi‑Fi name and password to something secure and memorable.

 • Reconnect all of your devices (laptops, phones, smart TVs, etc.) to your new Wi‑Fi network using the new credentials.